NBKRedSpy/QM_MouseMoveTransfer/README.md

 The recycler move functionality was commissioned by The Jabberwocky.

 # Configuration
+This mod supports MCM.
+The settings can be configured in the Mods screen, or directly in the config file.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MouseMoveTransfer\config.json`.